duti

 EXIT STATUS

-0 All settings applied successfully.
+0 All settings applied or displayed successfully.

 >1 Error.